grumdrig/slog/vm.md

 Unconditional branch.

-In both the stack-addressed form and the inline-addressed form, `PC` takes on the value of operand.
+In both the stack-mode form and the inline-mode form, `PC` takes on the value of `operand`.

 	PC = operand

-In the case of an immediate operand, the operand is an offset from the current value of `PC`:
+However, in the case of an immediate operand, the operand is an offset from the current value of `PC`:

 	PC += operand